azat-co/practicalnode/chapter1/chapter1.md

 }
 ```

-The new analog of the definition above is fat arrow function with an added benefit of using `this` safely due to its value always remaining an outer `this`:
+The new analog of the definition above is the fat arrow function with an added benefit of using `this` safely due to its value always remaining an outer `this`:

 ```js
 // outer "this"